vectorgrp/sil-kit-adapters-common/docs/sil-kit-dashboard/README.md

 Once the dashboard is running, open your web browser and go to [http://localhost:8080/dashboard](http://localhost:8080/dashboard) to access the web interface.

-> By default, the SIL Kit Dashboard must be run on the same machine as the SIL Kit Registry.
+> To avoid additional configuration effort, it is recommended to run the SIL Kit Dashboard on the same machine as the SIL Kit Registry.

 ## Features and Usage